 Megan Demit is a Program Associate at the US Water Alliance.
 She works on a number of Alliance programs, including Advancing One Water Through Arts and Culture, the National Blue Ribbon Commission for Onsite Non-potable Water Systems, and An Equitable Water Future.
 Megan also provides support for fund development, operations, and communications.
 Megan is a graduate of College of the Holy Cross in Worcester, MA where she studied sociology and studio art.
-An East Coast native, she moved to San Francisco last year and enjoys teaching yoga and riding her bike through SF's many hills.
+An East Coast native, she moved to San Francisco two years ago and enjoys teaching yoga and riding her bike through SF's many hills.

 Abigail Gardner serves as the Communications Director for the Value of Water Campaign and the US Water Alliance.
 She handles press requests and media relations on behalf of the Campaign and the Alliance.